7 Asana Integrations to Reinforce Your Project Management

 Price: free for basic version, $15/month or $109/year for full package

-Real-Time Communication: Slack
+Real-Time Communication: Asana and Slack

 If your projects involve the dynamic and fast-paced environment, communication is what makes all things work the right way.
 And Slack is second to none when it comes to enhancing your team’s communication.